-In 1968, the first people to see the Earth in its entirety were the crew of Apollo 11.
-Astronaut Micheal Collins describes the Earth as follows: "I had a feeling it's tiny, it's shiny, it's beautiful, it's home, and it's fragile."
+In 1968, the crew of the Apollo 11 was the first people to see the earth in its entirety.
+Astronaut Michael Collins describes the earth as follows: "I had a feeling it's tiny, it's shiny, it's beautiful, it's home, and it's fragile ."

 This year's IPCC report has once again proven how fragile our home planet is.
-The leading climate scientists made a clear statement in the IPCC report: we will not reach the goals of the Paris Agreement (1.5° warming) if we do not reduce our emissions now.
-To reach the Paris Agreement's 1.5 degree target, the world must reduce its CO₂ emissions by 50% by 2030 or we will trigger irreversible chain reactions.
+The leading climate scientists made a clear statement in the IPCC report: We will not achieve the Paris Agreement targets (1.5° warming) if we do not reduce our emissions now.
+To meet the Paris Agreement's 1.5 degree target, the world must cut its carbon emissions by 50% by 2030 or we will set off irreversible chain reactions.

 For us at RYZON, environmental awareness has been part of our DNA since day one.
 Because as athletes we are at home outside, whether on the bike, running or swimming.

-Together with Climate Partner, we have worked hard to achieve this major milestone for our still young company.
-We can now proudly say that the headquarters of RYZON is climate neutral.
-We know that this is only the first step on a long journey.
+Together with Climate Partner we have worked hard to reach this big milestone for our still young company.
+We can now proudly say that RYZON's headquarters are carbon neutral.
+We know that this is just the first step on a long journey.
 True to our motto "Chase the horizon", we are sure that the long climb will reward us with a subsequent view of the horizon.

-In this blog post, we take you on our journey to a better future by explaining what we do, how we do it and what our plans for the future are.
+In this blog post, we take you on our journey to a better future by explaining what we do, how we do it and what our future plans are.

 What are we actually talking about here?